kyma-project/btp-manager/docs/workflows.md

 ### Run E2E tests

 This workflow runs the E2E tests on the k3a cluster.
-From the calling workflow you pass the following parameters:
+You pass the following parameters from the calling workflow:

 | Parameter name  | Required | Description |
 | ------------- | ------------- | ------------- |